$\textit{In vivo}$ fundus imaging and computational refocusing with a diffuser-based fundus camera: Discussion

 \subsection{Future work}

-Deconvolution of dense objects like the fundus is difficult with a phase mask that produces an extended PSF \cite{adams_vivo_2022}.
+There are other approaches to computational fundus imaging using alternative optical encoding elements to enable digital refocusing.
+One approach is using coded aperture masks\cite{asif2016flatcam}.
+However, diffusers and other phase-mask elements are beneficial because they have greater light throughput, which is important in a light-constrained setting such as ophthalmic imaging.
+Another challenge to fundus imaging with multiplexing systems is that the fundus is a dense object which makes deconvolution of an extended PSF difficult \cite{adams_vivo_2022}.
 Future work using phase mask elements with sparser PSFs, such as random microlens arrays, could improve the resolution of the system \cite{liu_fourier_2020}.
 Other groups have found that random microlens arrays result in better resolution than holographic diffusers for computational imaging \cite{kuo_-chip_2020}, while the randomness alleviates the aliasing concerns associated with periodic microlens arrays.
 A specially designed phase mask for the computational fundus camera should balance the requirements of resolution and computational refocusing over the range of clinically relevant refractive errors.
 Specialized phase masks could also be designed to efficiently multiplex aberrometry information, including spherical and cylindrical errors, into the measurement.
+Other groups have developed methods for manufacturing custom phase masks using various lithography methods \cite{lee_design_2023,lee_fabrication_2022,zheng_close_2023}.
 McKay et al. have already explored diffuser-based aberrometry, which uses a similar configuration to this system \cite{mckay_large_2019}.

 Commercial low-cost handheld autorefractors have been developed that promise to expand access to eyeglass prescriptions \cite{durr_design_2015, durr_quality_2019}.
 We believe that phase mask-based fundus imaging could be leveraged to create a similar device that simplifies image capture and combines fundus imaging and autorefraction into a single measurement with a simple optical system.
 This would have great potential to reduce costs, increase throughput, and deskill the comprehensive eye examination.
 This could allow for single-shot aberrometry and fundus photography with no prior focusing required.
 Future reconstruction methods could involve synergistically reconstructing while performing wavefront sensing to improve the quality of the image and provide eyeglass prescriptions.